Upper Peninsula of Michigan: Geography

-Five Michigan Upper Peninsula counties include nearby major islands: Mackinac Island, Round Island and Bois Blanc Island in Lake Huron are in Mackinac County; Sugar Island and Neebish Island in the St. Marys River, and Drummond Island in Lake Huron are in Chippewa County; Grand Island is in Alger County; Summer Island is Delta County; and Isle Royale is part of Keweenaw County.The peninsula is divided between the flat, swampy areas in the east, part of the Great Lakes Plain, and the steeper, more rugged western half, called the Superior Upland, part of the Canadian Shield.
+Five Michigan Upper Peninsula counties include nearby major islands: Mackinac Island, Round Island and Bois Blanc Island in Lake Huron are part of Mackinac County; Sugar Island and Neebish Island in the St. Marys River, and Drummond Island in Lake Huron are in Chippewa County; Grand Island is in Alger County; Summer Island is in Delta County; and Isle Royale is part of Keweenaw County.
+The peninsula is divided between the flat, swampy areas in the east, part of the Great Lakes Plain, and the steeper, more rugged western half, called the Superior Upland, part of the Canadian Shield.
 The rock in the western portion is the result of volcanic eruptions and is estimated to be at least 3.5 billion years old (much older than the eastern portion) and contains the region's ore resources.
 Banded-iron formations were deposited 2 billion years ago; this is the Marquette Range Supergroup.
 A considerable amount of bedrock is visible.
 Mount Arvon is within the Huron Mountains, located in Marquette and Baraga counties.
 The Porcupine Mountains are located in the extreme northwest of the peninsula.
 All of the higher areas are the remnants of ancient peaks, worn down over millions of years by erosion and glaciers.

-The Keweenaw Peninsula is the northernmost part of the peninsula (not counting Isle Royale, which is politically part of the UP).
+The Keweenaw Peninsula is the northernmost part of the peninsula (excluding Isle Royale, which is politically part of the UP).
 It projects into Lake Superior and was the site of the first copper boom in the United States, part of a larger region of the peninsula called the Copper Country.
 Copper Island is its northernmost section.
 About one-third of the peninsula is government-owned recreational forest land today, including the Ottawa National Forest and Hiawatha National Forest.
 Although heavily logged in the 19th century, the majority of the land was forested with mature trees by the 1970s.

 There was a boundary dispute over the border with Wisconsin.
 The northwesternmost portion of the border follows a line from Lac Vieux Desert to the headwaters of the Montreal River.
 An 1847 survey established the east branch of the Montreal River as the border.
 However, the 1908 revision of the Constitution of Michigan specified that the west branch of the Montreal River was the proper border, which would have placed an additional 360 square miles of land on the Michigan side of the border.
 A 1926 Supreme Court decision awarded this tract of land to Wisconsin.